MayamaTakeshi/sip-lab/README.md

   - add suport for T.38 fax
   - add support for WebRTC
   - add support for video playing/recording from/to file
-  - use prebuildify-cross to support multiple OSs and OS versions.

 ### Installation